-Keep scrolling for a video tutorial on how to make this Easy DIY Pumpkin Spice Face Mask.
+Keep scrolling for a video tutorial on how to make this DIY.

 The aroma of this DIY Lemongrass Lip Balm reminds me of the springtime!
 When combined, lemongrass and vanilla essential oils are a match made in heaven.
 It gives the balm a zingy yet subtle, smooth aroma.

 I normally have very dry skin, therefore I constantly have chapped lips.
 I’ve been using this lip balm daily for over a week and my lips have never been softer!
 Your skin will LOVE all the natural ingredients put into this recipe.